SportsIn-dev/.github/profile/README.md

 How, you ask?

-1. Web application for clubs, regional associations, or federations to create events
+1. Web application for clubs, regional associations, or federations to create events.
+Developed with Django.
-2. Mobile application for people to consume those events
+2. Mobile application for people to consume those events.
+Developed with Flutter.
+3. Commercial website for people to know about us.
+Developed with Astro.

 We are almost there: the mobile application MVP is done, and the web application MVP is 90% done.

-You can check our webiste here: [SportsIn website](https://sportsin.app/).
+You can check our webiste here: [SportsIn website](https://sportsin.app/) (still only in Portuguese, I know.
+Working on that).

 <!--